 On 20 July 2018, China, Mexico and the Russian Federation requested to join the consultations.
 On 23 July 2018, the European Union requested to join the consultations.
 On 29 August 2018, the United States requested the Chair of the DSB to circulate to Members a communication where it rejected the requests to join the consultations submitted by Canada, China, the European Union, Mexico, the Russian Federation and Thailand.

 On 8 November 2018, Switzerland requested the establishment of a panel.
 At its meeting on 21 November 2018, the DSB deferred the establishment of a panel.

 At its meeting on 4 December 2018, the DSB established a panel.
-Bahrain, Brazil, Canada, China, Colombia, Egypt, the European Union, Hong Kong, China, Iceland, India, Indonesia, Japan, Kazakhstan, Malaysia, Mexico, New Zealand, Norway, Qatar, the Russian Federation, Saudi Arabia, Singapore, South Africa, Chinese Taipei, Thailand, Turkey, Ukraine, the United Arab Emirates and Venezuela reserved their third-party rights.
+Bahrain, Brazil, Canada, China, Colombia, Egypt, the European Union, Guatemala, Hong Kong, China, Iceland, India, Indonesia, Japan, Kazakhstan, Malaysia, Mexico, New Zealand, Norway, Qatar, the Russian Federation, Saudi Arabia, Singapore, South Africa, Chinese Taipei, Thailand, Turkey, Ukraine, the United Arab Emirates and Venezuela reserved their third-party rights.